bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

     Optimal Number of Features: 1

     array([False, False, False, False, False,  True])

 Likewise, using accuracy as our scoring metric with logistic regression, it appears that with this round of feature selection, only wall motion index should be included.
 It does not appear that in this case that using negative mean squared error or accuracy would change the variables that were selected.

-The model was then fit using logistic regression using all variables to begin.
+Next we'll run Stratified K Fold CV using all features with logistic regression

 ```python
 #Using Stratified K Fold Cross Validation, We Will Run a Logistic Regression Model Using All Features